 This course is an introduction to the medium of painting, understood as representing the three-dimensional world on a two-dimensional support, using oil paints in a full set of colors.
 You will become familiar with the qualities of oil paint, mediums, color mixing, paint application, canvas preparation, grounds, supports and various painting materials.
 This class allows you to build your skill level through studio practice and assignments.

-Note: A number of Horticulture (HORT****) and Urban Planning (PLAN****) courses are open to non-DAAP students, provided they have met the appropriate prerequisites or have permission of the instructor.
+NOTE: All Horticulture courses are open for non-DAAP students, provided they have met the appropriate prerequisites or have permission of the instructor.